DimaSheiko/apep-docs/docs/framework/conditions/class.md

 >
 > _`combo.max || combomax`_

--   This condition returns the maximum number of Combo Points a player can have.
+-   This condition returns the maximum number of Combo Points the player can have.

 #### Returns `NUMBER`